bessiambre/casync/README.md

 });
 ```

-This would provide very straightforward asynchronous code without extra state machines or caching layers, with better encapsulation (no promises are created to be passed around) and best performance.
+You could syntax sugar away the `next` and `done` callbacks.
+This would provide very straightforward asynchronous code without extra state machines or caching layers, with better encapsulation (no promises are created to be passed around) and with best performance.
 Casync/await makes the transform very straightforward, removing the issue of recursively nested function scopes and excessive brackets.
 To me this would completely solve the asynchronous programming problem, allowing you to program in normal direct style all the time just like with non-asynchronous code.

 Of course, until this gets syntax sugared and integrated into the javascript spec, you'll need to use the longer form.